-Risk exposure Measurement method
+Risk exposure Measurement method 1

 Credit risk Ageing analysis

 Liquidity risk Maturity analysis

-Interest rate risk Sensitivity analysis
+Market Risk Sensitivity analysis

 Credit risk

 Credit risk is the risk of financial loss if a counterparty to a financial instrument fails to meet its contractual obligations.
 These obligations arise principally from the Council's investments and receivables from customers.